Takashi Amano: "Forests Underwater" at Lisbon Oceanarium

 "Forests Underwater" by Takashi Amano is a tropical freshwater aquarium at the Lisbon Oceanarium that features a diverse underwater landscape.
 The aquarium is 40 m in length and holds 160000 litre of water, and houses more than 10,000 individual fish of 40 different species.
-The exhibit opened on April 21, 2015, although it was initially intended to be a temporary exhibition lasting two years, "Forests Underwater" remains open.
+The exhibit opened on April 21, 2015, although it was initially intended to be a temporary exhibition lasting two years, "Forests Underwater" remained open for 11 years, closing on September 30, 2026.

 Photography career

 Starting in 1975, Takashi Amano travelled across tropical rainforests in the Amazon, Borneo, and West Africa.
 He also visited forests in Japan, creating a series of photos focusing on "untouched nature" using large-format cameras.
 He used extra-large-films with sizes (up to 8 × 20 inches).
 His works have been featured internationally at several exhibitions and publications.

 Amano gave lectures on his photographic expeditions and his experiences in nature around the world, and he advocated for the environmental importance of tree planting programs to support environmental conservation.
 He was a member of the Japan Professional Photographers Society, the Japan Advertising Photographers' Association, the International Environment Photographers Association, and the Society of Scientific Photography.